By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 There are two main types of diabetes.
 Type 1 is a chronic autoimmune condition in which the pancreas produces little or no insulin.
 Type 2, the more common form, occurs when the body either does not produce enough insulin or becomes resistant to insulin due to a long-term destructive cycle of too much blood sugar and insulin.
 Crowded with these substances, your arteries can become inflamed.
 Over time, high levels of glucose in the blood can lead to serious problems with your heart, eyes, kidneys, gums and teeth, and nerves.

 The statistics on diabetes are seriously staggering.
-In 2012, an estimated 29 million Americans had diabetes—most of those cases type 2.
+According to the CDC, over 30 million Americans have diabetes—and 90 to 95 percent of them have type 2 diabetes.
 Another 86 million people age 20 and older had “prediabetes.”

 Type 2 diabetes really is a lifestyle disease.
 Most Americans eat too many sugars and refined carbohydrates, which puts them on a perpetual high blood sugar and insulin roller coaster ride.
 In other words, a constant supply of simple carbs and sugars is going to bring you down.